ErSudhanshuShukla/Arduino-ESP-Projects/Arduino_Projects/Home_Automation/Automatic_Street_Light/README.md

 | **LED** | Cathode (-) | GND |

 > ⚠️ **Important:**
-> Always connect a **220Ω resistor in series with the LED** to limit current and prevent LED damage.
+> - Always connect a **220Ω resistor in series with the LED** to limit current and prevent LED damage.
+> - Adjust the LDR module potentiometer to set sensitivity.

 ## 💻 Software Used
 - [**Arduino IDE**](https://www.arduino.cc/en/software/)